mariunaise/HDA-Thesis/content/SMHD.typ

 We will call our repeated measurement of $tilde(x)$ that is subject to a certain error $tilde(x^*)$.
 To perform reconstruction with $tilde(x^*)$, we will first need to find all $S$ quantizers for which we generated the helper data in the previous step.

-We have to distinguish the two cases, that $S$ is either even or odd.
+We have to distinguish the two cases, that $S$ is either even or odd:\

-If $S$ is even, we need to move our quantizer $S/2$ times some distance to the right and $S/2$ times some distance to the left.
+If $S$ is even, we need to define $S$ quantizers offset by some distance $phi$.
 We can define the ideal position for the quantizer bounds based on its corresponding metric as centered around the center of the related metric.

 We can find these new bounds graphically as depicted in @fig:smhd_find_bound_graph.
 We first determine the x-values of the centers of a metric (here M1, as shown with the arrows).
 We can then place the quantizer steps with step size $Delta$ (@eq:delta) evenly spaced around these points.